Environmental and Sustainability Projects

-The Affiliated Faculty are also engaged in a wide range of Community Partnerships under our REAP Program.
-REAP provides a vehicle for Merrimack College faculty and students to meet regional environmental needs by engaging in collaborative and reciprocal planning, research, studies and investigations.
+Affiliated faculty are also engaged in a wide range of community partnerships under Merrimack’s Regional Environmental Action Partnership (REAP).
+REAP provides a vehicle for Merrimack faculty and students to meet regional environmental needs by engaging in collaborative and reciprocal planning, research, studies and investigations.
 The components of REAP are intentional and focused:

-Environmental Action – REAP is being created to help community partners meet their own environmental objectives.
-REAP also is a vehicle to bring Merrimack’s substantial quantitative capacity and facilities to bear on regional projects.
-This includes our capacity for GIS mapping.
+- Environmental Action.
+REAP was created to help community partners meet their own environmental objectives.
+REAP also is a vehicle to bring to bear Merrimack’s substantial quantitative capacity and facilities on regional projects.
+This includes our capacity for geographic information system mapping.

 - Partnership.
 We believe that partnerships need to be collaborative and reciprocal.
 We believe in establishing memorandums of understanding prior to the start of each project that identify clear deliverables and timetables.
 We also recognize the need to review MOUs at regular intervals with our partners.
 We recognize that we need to provide analysis, data and tangible products in a timely manner and in response to our partner needs and time constraints.

 The following is a list of projects where our affiliated faculty are actively engaged in working with our community partners: